middleman/middleman/README.md

 3. Run `bundle install` inside the project root to install the gem dependencies.
 4. Run test cases: `bundle exec rake test`

+## Docker

+`Dockerfile` is provided for creating an image and building in the default Middleman executable.
+To build the image:

+    $ docker build -t middleman .

+To create a new Middleman project using the base image:

+    $ docker run -v /path/to/project/:/project/ middleman middleman init

 ## Donate

 [Click here to lend your support to Middleman](https://spacebox.io/s/4dXbHBorC3)